Find Affordable College Courses

 Top 10 Best Allied Health & Medical Assisting Services Associate Degree Schools

-Our 2023 rankings named Clarion University of Pennsylvania the best value school in Pennsylvania for allied health and medical assisting services students working on their associate degree.
-Located in the town of Clarion, Clarion University is a public school with a small student population.
+Our analysis found Clarion University of Pennsylvania to be the best value school for allied health and medical assisting services students who want to pursue a associate degree in Pennsylvania.
+Located in the remote town of Clarion, Clarion University is a public school with a small student population.

-In-state tuition fees for undergraduate students at Clarion University are $11,173 per year.
+Clarion University undergraduate students pay an average of $11,173 in in-state tuition and fees each year.
 After completing their Associate Degree, medical assisting graduates from Clarion University carry an average student debtload of $24,128.

 Clarion University did well in our overall quality rankings, too.
 It placed #5 on our Best Allied Health Services Associate Degree Schools in Pennsylvania list.